 Rates of drug and alcohol abuse can be a pretty good gauge as far as addiction trends go.
 Over the past decade or so, substance abuse rates have seen considerable increases, partly due to the influx of new prescription opiate drugs on the market.

-According to the National Institute on Drug Abuse, an estimated 24.6 million Americans reported engaging in some form of substance abuse in 2013.
+An estimated 24.6 million Americans reported engaging in some form of substance abuse in 2013.
 Compared to rates recorded in 2002, substance abuse practices increased by 8.3 percent.

 Alcohol abuse rates for 2013 showed 52.2 percent of Americans engaging in some form of drinking behavior.
 In terms of actual alcohol abuse, an estimated 22.9 percent of drinkers reported engaging in bingeing behaviors.